BlockchainCommons/zmigrate/docs/bestpractices.md

 * _Example:_ Version 2.0.5-2 of `zcashd` has a Sprout-to-Sapling migration tool, whose usage is fully described in [ZIP-308](https://zips.z.cash/zip-0308).

-***[Export:] Ensure that Data Files Represent a Post-Sweep State.*** If sweep of funds is done due to specification variances or Sprout migration, ensure that it occurs before the wallet file is export and migrated.
+***[Export:] Ensure that Data Files Represent a Post-Sweep State.*** If sweep of funds is done due to specification variances or Sprout migration, ensure that it occurs before the wallet file is exported and migrated.

 * _Example:_ This is just a logistical reminder!
 You don't want to start your migration process, export your file, sweep funds, and then migrate a file that doesn't have the new sweep addresses!

 ## Data Classes & Data Types

-***[Export:] Store Data Not Included in the Spec.*** The ZeWIF project recognizes three classes of data: important data used in multiple wallets (class I); important data used by one or few wallets (class II); and unimportant data (class III).
+***[Export:] Store Data Not Included in the Spec.*** The ZeWIF project recognizes three classes of data:

+- **Class I:** important data used in multiple wallets,
+- **Class II:** important data used by one or few wallets,
+- **Class III:** unimportant data.

 It only specifically covers class I data, which should include all data required for asset recovery.
 Class II data remains important, but because it's wallet-specific, it falls on individual wallet developers to decide which of their data is class II and store this data when migrating to ZeWIF.
 This is done by storing class II data in [attachments](attachments.md).

 * _Example:_ The entire modern data set from `zcashd` was converted as first-class data.
 Other wallets may find that they have additional data, such as information on `swaps` stored by YWallet.
 This should be stored as second-class data using attachments.

-***[Export:] Store the Entire Data Set.*** After migrating all the discrete data elements into ZeWIF, the complete wallet file should be stored as a separate [attachment](attachments.md), to ensure that nothing is lost, not even class III data.
+***[Export:] Store the Entire Data Set.*** After migrating all the discrete data elements into ZeWIF, the complete, original wallet file should be stored as a separate [attachment](attachments.md), to ensure that nothing is lost, not even class III data.
 The `vendor` should be defined with a reverse of the main domain name for the wallet publisher and the `conformsTo` should be set to URL of the best specification for the wallet or if that does not exist the URL of the central marketing page for the wallet.
-The attachment should be placed as the first `attachments` element of the top-level `Zewif` object.
+The attachment should be placed in the `attachments` element of the top-level `Zewif` object.

 * _Example:_ This may not be necessary for `zcashd` or `zingo` as we believe they were entirely converted as part of the development process for ZeWIF.
 However, for new, third-party wallets, we suggest a blob of the entire data set be stored in the first `attachments` element of `Zewif`, as described above.